pyimgui/pyimgui/README.md

     pip install imgui

-`imgui` package integrates easily with various graphic backends.
+`imgui` package integrates easily with various graphic backends and Python-based game engines.
 Each backend requires one or more additional packages.
 You can install them with `imgui` using pip's *extras* feature:

 * for GLFW3 backend use `pip install imgui[glfw]`
 * for SDL2 backend use `pip install imgui[sdl2]`